booleanapp/docs/pages/overview/send_surveys.md

 You will need to provide the following minimum settings to create a project.

-#### Company name
+#### Brand name

-Provide the name of your Company.
-It will be used in the survey email subject.
-The standard subject of all surveys is “Quick feedback on <product/service name>”.
+Provide a name for your product/service.
+It is used in sender name, subject and “alt text” of brand logo in email.
+Default email subject is “Quick feedback on _brand name_”.

-#### Company logo
+#### Brand logo

 Upload a easily identifiable logo of your product/service.
 It will be used in the header of survey email.